Practical wisdom in 52 words:

 Learning to practice law isn’t entirely about reading casebooks and listening to lectures.

 At Mitchell, first-year students gain a distinct advantage in their education and professional careers during their first year of law school.
-All students take Writing and Representation: Advice and Persuasion (WRAP).
+All students take Writing and Representation: Advocacy and Problem Solving (WRAP).
 It features small group classes designed to help students begin to master fundamental client representation skills such as interviewing clients, writing memos, researching the law, negotiating contracts, settling cases, and arguing motions.

 In addition, all Mitchell students take a hands-on skills-building Advocacy course that focuses on client representation, and advocacy skills in a courtroom setting.